House prices predicted to fall by 10% next year

 Frances McDonald, Savills research analyst, said London and the South East will then potentially be put “back in a position to deliver the strongest house price growth from 2027 onwards”.

-London is the only region where Savills expects mainstream house prices to be lower in five years’ time, with a 1.7% fall predicted.
+London is the only region where Savills expects mainstream house prices to be lower in five years’ time, with a 1.7 per cent fall predicted.

-By contrast, house prices in prime central London are expected to be 13.5% higher in five years’ time.
+By contrast, house prices in prime central London are expected to be 13.5 per cent higher in five years’ time.

 “The rarefied market in central London’s top postcodes continues to look good value in historical terms, particularly when seen in the context of the weaker sterling and strong dollar,” said Ms McDonald.